huberf/clara-bot/README.md

 As this is still in development, the format will continue to update and morph, and the JSON is still planned to be the main format for scripted responses.

+## Live Demo
+A privately hosted Clara instance can be talked to and its convo log can be expanded by chatting via FB Messenger at [m.me/clarachatbot](https://m.me/clarachatbot).

 ## Contributing

 Feel free to open an issue if you have an idea or feature request.
 To contribute